Don’t be fooled, your price is never too high. Use these tactics.

 - Reliability is more important to a buyer than price.

-- With standard products, discounting is in the proceedings.
+- With standard products, discounting is imminent.

-- People always want continuously higher discounts.
+- People always want higher discounts, with bigger volumes.

 - Even if products or services seem the same, price isn’t the only way to compete.